-42. The Trial Chamber clarified that "moral harm should be estimated without consideration of the economic situation of the local population."39 It also indicated that the awards must not be symbolic in character and should rather be framed as an actual compensation for the harm suffered.40 The Trial Chamber did not object to awarding lump sums to individual victims, but ruled that the amount proposed by the Trust Fund in its DIP [REDACTED]41 needed to be reconsidered due to its lack of justification.42 The Trial Chamber gave no further parameters for the assessment of individual awards for moral harm.
+42. The Trial Chamber clarified that "moral harm should be estimated without consideration of the economic situation of the local population."39 It also indicated that the awards must not be symbolic in character and should rather be framed as an actual compensation for the harm suffered.
+40 The Trial Chamber did not object to awarding lump sums to individual victims, but ruled that the amount proposed by the Trust Fund in its DIP [REDACTED]41 needed to be reconsidered due to its lack of justification.
+42 The Trial Chamber gave no further parameters for the assessment of individual awards for moral harm.

-Factors considered by the Trust Fund b)
+b) Factors considered by the Trust Fund

-Lubanga reparations principles (1)
+(1) Lubanga reparations principles

-The Trial Chamber endorsed the Lubanga Reparations Principles,43 which 43. acknowledge that "some forms of damage are essentially unquantifiable in financial terms",44 a truism that is on point in a case concerning cultural heritage.
-Compensation in instances where the harm is, by definition, unquantifiable should provide a form of "economic relief
+- 43. The Trial Chamber endorsed the Lubanga Reparations Principles, which acknowledge that "some forms of damage are essentially unquantifiable in financial terms", 44 a truism that is on point in a case concerning cultural heritage.
+Compensation in instances where the harm is, by definition, unquantifiable should provide a form of "economic relief that is aimed at addressing, in a proportionate and appropriate manner, the harm that has been inflicted."
+45 - 44.
+The present form of economic relief sought through compensation does not aim to represent the full amount to which, in abstracto, victims could be entitled to, given that the